malekbenz/malekbenz/_posts/2016-09-05-Create-Aspnet-core-Website-on-Cloud9.md

 ![CMD](/images/c9Aspnet/c9-bower-gulp-yo.png){:class="img-responsive" }

-To be able to create new aspnet project with `Yeoman` we must install `aspnet generator` :
+To be able to create new aspnet project with `Yeoman` we need to install `aspnet generator` so let's do it:

 ```
     $ npm install -g generator-aspnet